The Princeton Review MCAT Ultimate Course is the most comprehensive, intensive MCAT course offered both LiveOnline or In-Person.

 Curriculum Review

 Students gain lots of practice for test-day and every 2 weeks, the curriculum is set up for students to take a practice MCAT test.
-Section-specific Diagnostic Exams are used throughout the course to help identify weak areas.
+They know that some students have been known to “save” practice tests until the end – so they’ve built in additional practice tests so that you can still have extra practice in the weeks leading up to your test.

 For those who wonder how TPR picks their teachers, you can rest assured that they go through several rounds of interviewing, testing, and training before they are able to instruct a course.
 First, they partake in a non-academic interview/presentation.
 Next, interviewees must take a subject-specific content test.
 Upon satisfactory completion, teachers will follow a 20-hour training (presenting live classroom material).